Letter of Jeremiah

-The Letter of Jeremiah, also known as the Epistle of Jeremiah, is a deuterocanonical book of the Old Testament; this letter is attributed to Jeremiah to the Jews who were about to be carried away as captives to Babylon by Nebuchadnezzar.
-It is included in Roman Catholic Bibles as the final chapter of the Book of Baruch (Baruch 6).
-It is also included in Orthodox Bibles as a separate book, as well as in the Apocrypha of the Authorized Version.
+The Letter of Jeremiah, also known as the Epistle of Jeremiah, is a deuterocanonical book of the Old Testament; this letter is attributed to Jeremiah and addressed to the Jews who were about to be carried away as captives to Babylon by Nebuchadnezzar.
+It is included in Catholic Church bibles as the final chapter of the Book of Baruch (Baruch 6).
+It is also included in Orthodox bibles as a separate book, as well as in the Apocrypha of the King James Version.